-There is probably not one single person that doesn’t like french fries, right?
-Sometimes even our pets want to be treated as equals and try the foods we love.
-And of course, the french fries are a real delight.
-Crunchy, salty, a bit greasy and oily – the perfect comfort food for any moment and any mood.
+There is probably not one single person that doesn’t like french fries.
+Sometimes even our pets want to be treated as equals and try the foods that we love.
+Of course, for most of us, the french fries are a real delight as they are crunchy, salty, a bit greasy and oily, the perfect comfort food for any moment and any mood.
 But, are they good for guinea pigs?
-As a treat at least?
+Can they be used as a treat, at least?

 Nutrition Facts of French Fries